Timothy Lawson

-Timothy Maben Lawson (born 29 November 1943) is a British field hockey player who competed at the 1968 Summer Olympics.
+Timothy Maben Lawson (29 November 1943 – 13 September 2026) was a British field hockey player who competed at the 1968 Summer Olympics.

 Biography

 Lawson was born in London and studied at London University.
 He played for London Hospitals and then played for Tulse Hill Hockey Club in South London but chose to play for Scotland at international level despite playing for England schoolboys in 1961.